seandstewart/bardly/pending/roman/antony-and-cleopatra/uncut.md

 **Messenger**
 Ay:
-But soon that war had end, and the time’s state
+But soon that war had end, and the time's state
-Made friends of them, joining their force ’gainst Caesar;
+Made friends of them, joining their force 'gainst Caesar;
 Whose better issue in the war, from Italy,
 Upon the first encounter, drave them.